The Easiest Way To Setup a Company in Hong Kong

 Company Secretary Services

-- Filing of Annual Return (NAR1)
+- Filing of Annual Return (NAR1) and AGM preparation

-- Maintenance of the significant controller register
+- Maintenance of statutory records and significant controller register

 Registered Address in Hong Kong

-- Registered address for one year
+- A registered address for one year

 - Scanning and forwarding of mail